ismail-codar/IFC-GraphRAG-System/ifc_knowledge_graph/docs/implementation_plan.md

 4. Graph mapper for converting IFC entities to Neo4j nodes and relationships
 5. Complete processor that coordinates the parsing and database loading operations
 6. Command-line interface for executing the conversion process
+7. TopologicAnalyzer class with functionality to convert IFC geometry to TopologicPy entities

 The next steps focus on:
-1. Implementing the topological analysis features in Phase 2
+1. Completing the topological analysis features in Phase 2
 2. Completing the remaining tasks in Phase 3 for pipeline optimization
 3. Moving forward with the query library and documentation in Phase 4